 The Chicago, Rock Island and Pacific Railroad Rockets were lightweight, streamlined diesel-electric passenger trains built by the Budd Company.
 These six trains were the first streamlined equipment purchased by the Rock Island, as well as being its first diesel-powered passenger trains.
 Four of the trains consisted of 3 cars each, the other two each had 4 cars.

 The stainless steel trains were each powered by an Electro-Motive Corporation model TA locomotive.
 Unlike many other early streamlined trains, the locomotives were not permanently attached to the trains.

 The trains were partially articulated, however the observation cars were not articulated with the rest of the trainsets.

 The six trains as originally assigned were:

 The Rocky Mountain Rocket at Englewood on April 21,1965.
+The later version was quite different from the original train of 1937.
 Photo by Roger Puta.

 Text: wikipedia.org.
 Images: Public Domain; http://www.commons.wikimedia.org (unless otherwise specified) and 17 U.S. Code § 107 fair use.
 References: Lewis, Robert G. The Handbook of American Railroads.
 New York: Simmons-Boardman Publishing Corporation, 1951, 2nd Edition 1956.
 Site Map Contact webmaster HERE.